MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

     --------------|---------|---------|--------------------|-----------|------------
     1688674195279      1         3       Really big robin     ["Red"]        25
     ```
-1. To see what happens, delete rule 3.
+1. For fun, let's delete rule 3 and see what happens.
     ```sql
     DELETE FROM bird_rules WHERE id = 3;
     ```